LATTER-DAY SAINT IDEAS

 The first 6 issues cover the first 145 pages (27%) of the Book of Mormon, from 1st Nephi through the Words of Mormon.
 This adaptation is a fun and enthralling to way to help older children and teens understand and enjoy the Book of Mormon in a format more advanced than simplified children's stories or scripture readers meant for young children.

-To read more about how and why these books were created click here or view more by clicking the videos below.
+To read more about how and why these books were created click here.

 If you would like to see additional volumes created, you can help by: